-Well what do you think?
+Well, what do you think?
 Do trees need our help?
 I was first introduced to this line of thinking early in my career as people would ask me, “Why do I need to treat my trees?”
 Some tree species as a whole have thrived in their native environments for perhaps thousands of years.
 One scientific fact that helps to explain this can be stated simply that nature does not care about individual trees; it cares about the survival of the species.
 Many trees die every day in the natural environment.
 It is part of the cycle of life.
-So why would we want to care for the trees in our yards or on our properties?
+So why would we want tree care to be carried out in our yards or on our properties?

 The philosophical answer to this question is actually pretty simple.
 We want to tree care because they are part of our everyday lives.
 Maybe it’s the tree that acts as a bird sanctuary in front of your window or it’s the towering oak that provides shade and beauty for your entire yard.
 Or maybe it’s a tree that you never gave much thought to until it became a risk to you and your family as it began to die.
 The trees in your yard are not simply random trees out in nature.
 Rather your trees are living with you and they do have an impact on your lives.